 - Variables may be continuous, nominal, ordinal, count, or any combination of these

 - Is clustering a theory?

 - A theory could be true or false

-Unlike a theory, a clustering is neither true nor false, and should be judged largely on the interpretability and usefulness of results
+Unlike a theory, clustering is neither true nor false, and should be judged largely on the interpretability and usefulness of results

 - No measure of success